aethertap/leptos_axum_login/README.md

 - Don't forget to `.await` on everything involving sessions and auth.
 This got me for a while as it gave no compiler warnings.
 - `axum` will let you specify a handler that returns nothing.
-I assumed at the start that this meant all of the request handling was happening through side-effects internally (because I was following code from another internet source), but that is wrong.
+I assumed at the start that this meant all of the request handling was happening through side-effects internally (because I was following code from another internet source), but that is either wrong or outdated.
 You need to return stuff.
 If your server functions in leptos are complaining about zero-length payloads and failing to deserialize stuff, this could well be your problem.